bisharatm/ds08_online-retail/README.md

 This stage transforms the raw Online Retail dataset into a reliable, analytics-ready table by addressing missing information, correcting structural inconsistencies, and standardizing key identifiers.
 The goal is to ensure that every transaction used in the segmentation model represents a valid, attributable customer purchase across clearly defined markets.

 We began by importing the original Excel file and writing it to an intermediate CSV.
-Because CSV files do not preserve data types, the project uses an external source file that defines the expected schema for all key fields including invoice number, product code, description, quantity, unit price, customer ID, and country.
+Because CSV files do not preserve data types, the project uses an external source file that defines the expected schema for all key fields including invoice number, invoice date, stock code, description, customer ID, and country.
 This shared schema is referenced across all notebooks so that each dataset is read with consistent data types, supporting a fully reproducible and transparent pipeline.

 A series of systematic checks were then performed to assess and improve data quality: